 The skill fetches instructions or code from an external URL at runtime, and the fetched content directly controls the agent’s prompts or executes code.
 This dynamic dependency allows the external source to modify the agent’s behavior without any changes to the skill itself.

-Potentially malicious external URL detected (high risk: 1.00).
-The skill calls the external Exa API (api.exa.ai) at runtime (via exa.searchAndContents / exa.findSimilarAndContents) and injects the fetched content directly into LLM prompts/context, so the external content can control agent instructions.
+Potentially malicious external URL detected (high risk: 0.90).
+The skill calls the Exa API (api.exa.ai) at runtime via exa.searchAndContents / findSimilarAndContents to fetch external page contents which are directly injected into LLM context/prompts, so api.exa.ai is a runtime dependency that can control prompts.

 If you maintain this skill, you can claim it as your own.
 Once claimed, you can manage eval scenarios, bundle related skills, attach documentation or rules, and ensure cross-agent compatibility.